Engage’d for Global Good

 “We’re still in the lab,” says Willard.
 “We recently returned from a field test trip in Tanzania, Africa, and are taking what we learned to refine the product as well as continue our FDA testing.”

-Willard and Brandenstein traveled with a group that included Marie Mayes, director of the WSU Center for Entrepreneurial Studies, leaders from the WSU Paul Allen School for Global Animal Health, and fellow WSU student entrepreneurs Annalise Miller and Victor Charoonsophonsak, founders of Kulé Tech.
+Willard and Brandenstein traveled with a group that included Marie Mayes, director of the WSU Center for Entrepreneurship, leaders from the WSU Paul Allen School for Global Animal Health, and fellow WSU student entrepreneurs Annalise Miller and Victor Charoonsophonsak, founders of Kulé Tech.
 Miller and Charoonsophonsak invented a new digital thermometer to aid in the pasteurization of milk among cow herding tribes in the developing world.

 While in Tanzania, Engage traveled to both government and private funded clinics to learn more about how needles are used in a medical setting.
 Their focus was on the supply chain.
 “We wanted to learn specifically where the needles come from, how they are ordered, and by whom,” says Brandenstein.
 “We wanted to know if they come as one piece or if the needle and syringe are separate elements.
 This research is invaluable to us as we design our product and think about how to sell it to the organizations that will supply these clinics.”